sara-nl/griddocs/source/index.rst

 Grid documentation
 ******************

 Welcome to the documentation for using the Grid services at `SURFsara`_.
 The information in this tutorial will help you get started with the Grid, learn best techniques to successfully port your application to the Grid infrastructure and stay up-to-date with our system developments.
+We welcome your comments at helpdesk@surfsara.nl or your :ref:`contribution <doc-howto>` to help us improve the documentation.

 .. sidebar:: Need help?